Hartlepool United release statement following shameful scenes at The Vic

 It was a sad day for football and a sad day for Hartlepool United Football Club.

-Pools were beaten 2-0 by Dover but the match was completely overshadowed by now confirmed racist abuse from fans in the Victoria Park Town End aimed at the Dover Athletic players following their opening goal scored by Inih Effiong.
+Pools were beaten 2-0 by Dover but the match was completely overshadowed by alleged racist abuse from fans in the Victoria Park Town End aimed at the Dover Athletic players following their opening goal scored by Inih Effiong.

 Following the shameful scenes, Hartlepool United chief executive Mark Maguire said in a club statement: “I can honestly say that I have never witnessed a game of football like that, but it is important that we separate our reaction to the game, and the officials, to the events following Dover’s first goal.